sabbapxakadze/MyPostmanApp/README.md

 ![My Postman Clone app result](Images/screenshot3-2.png "Choose the HTTP Request")
 4. Fill in the URL
-![My Postman Clone app result](Images/screenshot3.png "Choose the HTTP Request")
+![My Postman Clone app result](Images/screenshot3.png "Choose the HTTP Request") (In the JWT Textbox, simply write your token.
+You don't have to write "Bearer" in front of the token)

 5. Done.
 Upvote <3